Skip to main content

 Understanding the basic purpose of these laws is the first step in reclaiming a sense of agency over your personal health information.
 The ADA, for instance, generally prohibits employers from asking for your medical information or requiring a medical examination.
 A critical exception to this rule is for voluntary employee health programs.

 Similarly, GINA protects you from discrimination based on your genetic information, which includes your family’s medical history.
-This law is particularly relevant when include Health Risk Assessments (HRAs) that ask about conditions prevalent in your family.
+This law is particularly relevant when wellness programs include Health Risk Assessments (HRAs) that ask about conditions prevalent in your family.

 Like the ADA, GINA includes an exception for voluntary wellness programs, but it is stringent in its view that you cannot be penalized for refusing to provide genetic information.
 Finally, HIPAA’s privacy and security rules establish national standards to protect individuals’ medical records and other identifiable health information.
-When a is part of a group health plan, HIPAA’s rules on the confidentiality of your data are paramount.
+When a wellness program is part of a group health plan, HIPAA’s rules on the confidentiality of your data are paramount.

 Your participation in an employer’s wellness program that requests medical information is protected by law and must be voluntary.